collective/Products.DateRecurringIndex/README.rst

 Even if the pythons datetime implementation has its problems, together with pytz for timezone handling it is very mature.

 So, why is it covered here?
-Just because the above mentioned dst-handling works only if the start and until values are non-naive python datetimes.
+Just because dst-handling over recurring events works only if the start and until values are non-naive python datetimes.
 Just keep it in mind when using this index: If you use recurring dates and you want dst-adjust make sure your implementation returns a python datetime.
 And also